Invincible is a dating product for men by David Tian.

 Then tell them where’s the bathroom right away as you go in.

 I prefer instead to go to the bathroom myself before we leave and let her go as well.

 Because it can beak the atmosphere if she goes to the bathroom as soon as she’s in your house.

 A few other great ideas:

-- Put on a foreign movie with beautiful landscape
+- Put on a foreign movie with beautiful landscapes

 - Know the movie so you know when to make your move

-- Don’t giving her what she wants if she’s not giving you what you want.
+- Don’t give her what she wants if she’s not giving you what you want.
 For example if she wants to make out but not have sex, then don’t make out.

 - Create contrasts: be passionate and heated when making out but boring and factual in conversation.

 But what I really, really liked most was David Tian’s introduction to speaking and voice tonality.